deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 > </details>

-> Table 2 shows the ablation study of the two key techniques, Dynamic Masked Degradation (DM-Deg) and Dual-Stream Balancing (DS-Bal), demonstrating their effectiveness in improving the performance of the MagicTailor model.
+> Table 2 shows the impact of the Dynamic Masked Degradation (DM-Deg) and Dual-Stream Balancing (DS-Bal) techniques on the performance of the MagicTailor model.

 </details>